Standpoint theory: Political and practical criticisms

-Critics argue that standpoint theory, despite challenging essentialism, relies itself on essentialism, as it focuses on the dualism of subjectivity and objectivity.
-In regard to feminist standpoint theory: though it does dispel many false generalizations of women, it is argued that focus on social groups and social classes of women is still inherently essentialist.
-Generalizations across the entire female gender can be broken into smaller more specific groups pertaining to women's different social classes and cultures, but are still generalized as distinct groups, and thus marginalization still occurs.
-West and Turner state that Catherine O'Leary (1997) argued that although standpoint theory has helped reclaim women's experiences as suitable research topics, it contains a problematic emphasis on the universality of this experience, at the expense of differences among women's experiences.
+Despite explicitly challenging essentialism, critics argue that standpoint theory inadvertently relies on essentialist assumptions by focusing on group-based identities and maintaining dualisms between subjectivity and objectivity.
+In regard to feminist standpoint theory specifically, critics contend that while it dispels many false generalizations about women, its focus on social groups and social classes remains inherently essentialist.
+Catherine O'Leary has argued that although standpoint theory helped reclaim women's experiences as suitable research topics, it contains a problematic emphasis on the universality of women's experiences at the expense of recognizing differences among individual women's experiences.